thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 - Discuss the benefits of testing.
 How does it help developers do their jobs more effectively?
 - Write tests for existing code.
 - Write code to pass a given set of tests.
-- Write tests, then write code that passes those tests.
+- Write tests and code using a red / green / refactor workflow.
+- Describe TDD and BDD.

 ### Key terms